aneudy1702/cypress-mock-integration-template/README.md

 ### Option 2: Manual Installation

 If you prefer to integrate the template manually, no problem!
-Just follow these steps to copy the necessary files and configurations into your project.
+Follow these steps to copy the necessary files and configurations into your project.

 1. **Create the Cypress folder structure**: